Tips for Minimizing Your Fall Risk

 Alarming facts

-To help increase your awareness and encourage you to minimize your risks, here are some alarming facts about falls from the Center of Diseases Control and Prevention (CDC):1
+To help increase your awareness and encourage you to minimize your risks, here are some alarming facts about falls from the Centers for Diseases Control and Prevention (CDC):1

-- The rate of death from falls has increased 31% from 2007 to 2016 among US residents aged 65 and older.
+- The rate of death from falls has increased 31 percent from 2007 to 2016 among US residents aged 65 and older

-After a person sustains a fall, even if not injured, they are more likely to develop a fear of falling, which causes them to be less active.
-However, a more sedentary lifestyle actually increases their risk even more for falling and obtaining an injury or even leading to death.
+After a person sustains a fall, they are more likely to develop a fear of falling even if they were not injured.
+This fear causes them to be less active.
+However, a more sedentary lifestyle actually increases the risk of falling and injury even more.
 Fear management should certainly be addressed when assessing fall risk.

 Increased risk